 It can be difficult to follow the latest developments in the rapidly-evolving battle to contain the novel coronavirus.
 Every day there’s a new barrage of headlines about the virus’ impact locally, and abroad.
 Health officials are routinely updating the public on new presumptive and confirmed cases, and world economies have been on a dizzying roller-coaster ride.

 The latest on the coronavirus will be posted on this page every day.
 The compilation of stories will be updated frequently to help give you a one-stop spot for up-to-date and pertinent information.
 Bookmark this page to stay up-to-date.
 Click here to see an archive of all stories.

-- The number of cases in Ontario is listed on the Ontario government’s health page. (the page is updated once in the morning and once in the evening)
+- The number of cases in Ontario is listed on the Ontario government’s health page. (the page is updated once in the morning)

 - The number of global cases and cases in Canada, by province or territory, are listed on Canada’s public health page (the page is updated later in the day).

-- We’ve mapped data on COVID-19 cases in Ontario, and across Canada.
+- We’ve mapped data on COVID-19 cases across Canada and the world.
 And, we want to know: what questions do you have about the pandemic?

 - To stay up to date on the latest news regarding COVID-19, follow this page for live coverage from Toronto’s CityNews and 680 NEWS reporters.

 More on coronavirus: